 - Expy: Her color scheme, use of a girly ear decoration to further stress her gender, and disposition make her come across as very similar to Monomi, without the latter's honest good nature and intentions.

-- Flower in Her Hair: Minus the hair unless the fur counts, but she does have a flower on her ear to indicate how cutesy she is.
+- Flowers of Femininity: She has a flower on her ear to indicate how cutesy she is.

 - Frying Pan of Doom: Whacks Monotaro on the head with a frying pan to try to make him recover his memory.